Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Individual GRB neutrino fluence

 \section{Individual GRB neutrino fluence}

-Here we peovide a more detailed analytical summary of the UHE neutrino flux produced in a single GRB blastwave and the total energy released in UHE neutrinos.
+We provide a more detailed analytical summary of the UHE neutrino flux produced in a single GRB blast wave and the total energy released in UHE neutrinos.
 The deceleration timescale is

-where $E_k$ is the kinetic energy in the blastwave, $n_0$ is the number density of the ISM, $m_p$ is the proton mass, $c$ is the speed of light and $\Gamma_0$ is the initial bulk Lorentz factor of the outflow.
+where $E_k$ is the kinetic energy in the blast wave, $n_0$ is the number density of the ISM, $m_p$ is the proton mass, $c$ is the speed of light, and $\Gamma_0$ is the initial bulk Lorentz factor of the outflow.
 The bulk Lorentz factor after the deceleration timescale evolves in the constant density ISM as